Black Hole Solutions in Non-Minimally Coupled Weyl Connection Gravity: Schwarzschild-Like Black Hole

 These three scenarios can be explored graphically.
-The numerical solutions of the geodesic equation, Eq. (\ref{geodesicBH1}), are shown in Fig.\ref{fig:BH-Schw}: Fig. \ref{fig:BH-1} for $\omega = M$, Fig. \ref{fig:BH-2} for $\omega \gg M$ and Fig. \ref{fig:BH-3} for $\omega \ll M$.
-Table \ref{Table-BH1} represents the estimated values for the event horizon, $r_H$, and the initial distance to the black hole (considering the initial time $t_0=0.01$), $r_{0,\text{crit}}$, after which for initial distance $r_0>r_{0,\text{crit}}$ the geodesic is no longer attracted to the black hole and diverge to the infinity.
-For that, we consider three values for the mass, $10^{-2}$, $1$ and $10^2$, and six different values to the Weyl constant for each $M$.
-We now analyze the impact of each of the parameters.
+The~numerical solutions of the geodesic equation, Equation~(\ref{geodesicBH1}), are shown in the next figures: Figure~\ref{fig:BH-1} for $\omega = M$, Figure~\ref{fig:BH-2} for $\omega \gg M$, and Figure~\ref{fig:BH-3} for $\omega \ll M$.

+Table~\ref{Table-BH1} represents the estimated values for the event horizon, $r_H$, and~the initial distance to the black hole (considering the initial time $t_0=0.01$), $r_{0,\text{crit}}$, after~which, for initial distance $r_0>r_{0,\text{crit}}$, the geodesic is no longer attracted to the black hole and diverges to infinity.
+For~that, we consider three values for the mass, $10^{-2}$, $1$, and $10^2$, and~six different values to the Weyl constant for each $M$.
+We now analyze the impact of each of the~parameters.

-In Figure \ref{conjunto-graficos-BH1}, we show the numerical analysis of the relation between the mass of the black hole, $M$, the Weyl constant, $\omega$, and the results of the event horizon, $r_H$, and the critical radius, $r_{0,\text{crit}}$.
-For that, it was be considered 35 different values for the Weyl constant, for each of the masses, and $r_{H}$ and $r_{0,\text{crit}}$ were calculated numerically for each of the cases.
-Considering this analysis we can conclude that the global behavior of both quantities are similar regardless of the mass of the black holes (small or large) of the used values for the Weyl constant.
-We can also conclude that there is an asymptotic behavior in the loglog representation for the event horizon and for the critical initial value of the distance for which the geodesic is no longer attracted to the black hole, and the higher the event horizon is, the higher this distance is found.
+In Figures~\ref{fig:BH1-rH-w}--\ref{fig:BH1-rH-r0}, we represent an analysis of the relation between the mass of the black hole, the~Weyl constant, the~results of the event horizon, and the critical radius, $r_{0,\text{crit}}$.
+After~that, for initial distance $r_0>r_{0,\text{crit}}$ the geodesic is no longer attracted to the black hole and diverges to infinity.
+For~that, 35 different values for the Weyl constant were considered, for~each of the masses, and~$r_{H}$ and $r_{0,\text{crit}}$ were calculated numerically for each of the cases.
+Considering this analysis, we can conclude that the global behavior of both quantities is similar regardless of the mass of the black holes (small or large) of the used values for the Weyl constant.
+We can also conclude that there is an asymptotic behavior in the loglog representation for the event horizon and for the critical initial value of the distance for which the geodesic is no longer attracted to the black hole, and~the higher the event horizon is, the~higher this distance is~found.